Blac Chyna’s Mom Tokyo Toni Has A Brutal Message For Tristan Thompson After Cheating Scandal

-Blac Chyna’s mom Tokyo Toni is the latest share a reaction to Tristan Thompson’s cheating scandal.
+Blac Chyna’s mom Tokyo Toni is the latest to share a reaction to Tristan Thompson’s cheating scandal.
 As previously reported on Inquisitr, the Cleveland Cavaliers baller was caught with Khloe’s sister Kylie’s BFF Jordyn Woods.
 The reports about Tristan have sparked the latest media firestorm.
 However, Tokyo Toni believes all of the drama could have been avoided.
 According to Tokyo Toni, the whole cheating scandal is nothing more than manufactured drama.
 In her opinion, the whole ordeal was a “setup.”

 According to Celebrity Insider, Tokyo Toni recently took to social media with a video message to Tristan.
-The video was recently posted by The Shade Room and many fans have taken to the social network to share their opinions of her statement.
+The video was recently posted by the Shade Room and many fans have taken to the social network to share their opinions of her statement.

 Tokyo offered a brutal take on the whole cheating scandal and scolded the NBA baller for falling into what she believes was a trap.
 Tokyo believes Tristan should have seen all of this coming but apparently, he did not.
-She went on to offer Khloe a piece of advice saying striking good looks, money, and fame can’t keep a man who has subconsciously made a decision to walk away from a relationship.
+She went on to offer Khloe a piece of advice, saying striking good looks, money, and fame can’t keep a man who has subconsciously made a decision to walk away from a relationship.
 Sadly, there was nothing Khloe could have done differently to prevent this from happening.

 Check out the video of Tokyo Toni below.